-Gone are the days when only the leg-piece & breasts of chicken were served or only the insides of the Papaya fruit was used in cooking.
-In the recent times, chefs have turned to use the whole raw material and its every part in their cooking.
+Gone are the days when only the leg-piece & breasts of chicken were served or only the insides of the Papaya fruit were used in cooking.
+In recent times, chefs have turned to use the whole raw material and every part of their cooking.
 Each part has its own unique tastes & adds characteristic texture, taste & charm to your dish.
 Don't throw away even the fat part of your cooked animals.
 Use beef fat to fry your chips for the steak instead of oil, duck fat to roast potatoes, and duck fat for your brioche & see the magic!

 16. Conduct A Waste Audit